Root Awakening

 “In the sense that it was an act of faith in a god he didn’t believe in.
 The god of Perfect Conditions.”

 The phrase landed with the flat precision of a well-thrown object.
-Dale recognized it in the visceral, wordless way you recognized a thing you’d been trying not to think about.
+Dale recognized it.
+The way you knew a thing you kept carefully unnamed.

-The couple in the corner had left.
-The laptop guy had packed up, replaced now by two women sharing a green kava drink through bamboo straws and talking in the low, continuous register of a conversation that had been running for years.
-Manny replaced the ambient music with something that had more texture to it — still instrumental, still unobtrusive, but with enough rhythm to feel like a pulse.
+The couple in the corner left.
+The laptop guy packed up, replaced by two women sharing a green kava drink through bamboo straws and talking in the low, continuous register of a conversation that ran for years.
+Manny replaced the ambient music with a track that had more body to it, instrumental still but with enough rhythm to feel like a pulse.

 Alex ordered another shell.
 Accepted it with the slightly more practiced ease of someone on their second attempt at a new thing.
 Clapped once this time without prompting.
-Said bula and meant it again, and Dale found, unexpectedly, that this small repetition moved him.
+Said bula again.
+The small repetition moved Dale.

 “The agency.”